IvanMed1002/IDS-IPSwithLimaCharlie/README.md

       help me build a detection & response rule that will alert me whenever the activity occurs.<br/>
    b.
 This rule will tell LimaCharlie to generate a detection report that will only look at SENSITIVE_PROCESS_ACCESS
       events where the victim or target process ends with lsass.exe.<br/>
    c.
-In the “Respond” section, I removed all content and replace with the following content.
+In the “Respond” section, I removed all content and replace it with the following content.
       Test rule against event built for it.<br/>

 <img src="https://i.imgur.com/f9imYcq.png"/>